cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 ```

 We can also use Cadence Innovus to do timing, area, and power analysis
 similar to what we did with Synopsys DC.
-These post-place-and-route
+These post-pnr results will be
-results will be _much_ more accurate than the preliminary post-synthesis
+_much_ more accurate than the preliminary post-synthesis results.
+Let's
-results.
-Let's start with a basic setup timing report.
+start with a basic setup timing report.

 ```
 innovus> report_timing -late -path_type full_clock -net